Arebmik9/soc-lab-2025/docs/network-isolation.md

 > **Status:** COMPLETE ✅
 > The lab now lives on its own 10.77.0.0/xx subnet behind a spare Linksys router, which in turn sits behind the AT&T BGW-320 gateway.
-> No VMs yet—this file documents the physical wiring, router configs, and validation tests so recruiters can see the foundation is solid.

 ---